Consumers more confused and frustrated with Energy Market compared insurance, mobile phone plans, and banking

 Retailers are putting

 Don’t be alarmed, don’t feel bad with the survey.
-Provider may be good for some, it can be hell for others.
+The provider may be good for some, it can be hell for others.
 It’s always worth trying to call your provider first, but if not then…

 Click here for more help.